poppy-project/pypot/doc/controller.rst

 Thanks to the :func:`contextlib.closing` decorator you can easily make sure that the close function of your robot is always called whatever happened inside your code::

   from contextlib import closing

   import pypot.robot

   # The closing decorator make sure that the close function will be called
   # on the object passed as argument when the with block is exited.

   with closing(pypot.robot.from_json('myconfig.json')) as my_robot:
-        my_robot.start_sync()

       # do stuff without having to make sure not to forget to close my_robot!
+      pass